 "Just… Just thinking about my mum," he replied.
 "I've always felt like it was my fault, and talking about it just brought back all the memories, you know?"

 "I'm so sorry.
 You could have just said you didn't want to talk about it, I'm really sorry if I upset you," I told him.
-"I know what it feels like for a parent to leave, but trust me it's not your fault."
+"I know what it feels like for to lose a parent, but trust me it's not your fault."
 I smiled and hugged him, wanting to squeeze out all of his sadness.
-I felt his tears making my shoulder damp and I hugged him tighter, trying to stop the shaking sobs and make him feel better.
+I felt his tears making my shoulder damp and I held him tighter, trying to stop the shaking sobs and make him feel better.
 "It's okay, don't worry, it's okay," I murmured.
 "Don't worry, I'm here for you, it's okay."

 "Thanks," he said thickly, pulling back and wiping his eyes on his sleeve.
 I took his hand as we carried on walking and he smiled at me with red eyes.
 "Sorry.
 I shouldn't burden you with my problems."

 "I don't mind," I replied honestly.
 "I'm always here for you to talk to."
 He smiled again and squeezed my hand.